 3.1 There is a statutory requirement for internal audit to work in accordance with the 'proper audit practices'.
 These 'proper audit practices' are in effect the 'Public Sector Internal Audit Standards' and the council's Internal Audit Charter reflects this.
-The Charter was approved by the Audit and Risk Assurance Committee in September 2013 and is now due for its annual review.
-There have been no changes since its last review.
+The Charter was originally approved by the Audit and Risk Assurance Committee in September 2013 and has been reviewed by the committee annually since, and is now due for its latest review.
+There have been no changes since it was last reviewed.